costajob/app-servers/README.md

 ```

 ##### Considerations
-Haskell uses green threads and evented-io to grant concurrency and non-blocking calls.
-Functional language purists assert that immutability is the only way to do concurrency the right way.
+Haskell uses green threads and immutability to grant concurrency: functional purists assert that immutability is the only way to do concurrency the right way.
-Indeed i was expecting better performance from Snap: it's on par with Sinatra and Tornado, but far away from Roda, Elixir and Node, not to mention GO, Java and Crystal.
+Indeed i was expecting better performance from Snap: it's on par with Sinatra and Tornado, but far away from Roda, Elixir and Node, not to mention Java, GO and Crystal.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU.